Optics Software for Layout and Optimization meets today’s lens design and optical engineering requirements.

 Zooms.
 OSLO has powerful features for designing zoom or other multi-configuration systems.

 Tolerancing.
 Complete and thorough tolerance analysis ensures your design can be built cost-effectively.

 Standard Analysis.
 Standard analysis that every optical designer needs is available here.

 Examples.
 Many examples for getting started in designing with OSLO and writing macro programs are provided.

 Tutorials.
 Detailed tutorials are available to get you up to speed.

-OSLO 6.6 will run on the following operating systems:
+OSLO is maintained on the following operating systems: